2019 Monroe County Grant Recipients

 BIODANCE: BIODANCE will create a new collaborative, evening-length show in 2019 that will premiere at RMSC’s Strasenburgh Planetarium, and will mount an encore performance of the critically acclaimed “Aria” that premiered in 2018.
 The project will include 15 free limited mobility dance classes for elders and two free performances for Community Place Senior Center.

-Town of Brighton: Brighton Symphony Orchestra will perform thirteen free admission orchestral concerts at accessible sites around the Rochester area during 2018, including both large ensemble programs as well as several smaller “Rococo Project” chamber orchestra concerts to reach a more diverse audience.
+Town of Brighton/ Brighton Symphony Orchestra: The Brighton Symphony Orchestra will perform twelve free-admission orchestral concerts at accessible indoor and outdoor sites around the Rochester area during 2019, including both large ensemble and smaller “Rococo Project” chamber orchestra concerts to reach a diverse audience.

 Children’s Institute – The Rochester International Children’s Film Festival: An accessible forum for non-violent, artistic films and other media as part of literacy education for children, their families and caregivers.

-Cordancia – Bailemos!
-(Let’s Dance!): A season concert (two performances) by Cordancia Chamber Orchestra, conducted by Rachel Lauber, featuring classical music with a Latin American theme, including as guest soloists the winners of the Cordancia Concerto Competition for Young Performers.
+Cordancia – Music from Eastern Europe: a season concert (two performances) by Cordancia Chamber Orchestra, conducted by Rachel Lauber, featuring classical music from Eastern Europe, including as guest soloists the winners of the Cordancia Concerto Competition for Young Performers.